tony2nite/web-stand-up/README.md

 # Web Stand Up

-### Where '''HTML''' stands for HumorousText Marup Language and not HyperText Markup Language<
+### Where *HTML* stands for HumorousText Marup Language and not HyperText Markup Language

 ## About